NateDawg90/TuneHub/docs/frontend.md

 # Frontend

-As a single-page application, Chime utilizes the React.js framework and follows the Redux architecture to deliver the frontend.
+As a single-page application, Tunehub utilizes the React.js framework and follows the Redux architecture to deliver the frontend.

 ## npm